vjayam07/cs229-final-project/README.md

-# Playing Geoguessr with Deep Learning Models
-## By Viraj Jayam and Kapil Dheeriya
+# Playing Geoguessr with Deep Learning Models, by Viraj Jayam and Kapil Dheeriya